One Room Challenge {Week 3} – Designing the IKEA Algot Closet System

 Save this code.
 If you want to work on your design again at home you can use the code to start from where you left off instead of guessing what you had chosen (Hint: I made this mistake!).

-If you’re satisfied with your design and ready to buy, click on “shopping list” above your code.
+If you’re satisfied with your design and ready to buy, click on the “shopping list” above your code.

 You will get an exact list of every single product you need to make your custom closet.
 If you print your shopping list, it gives you the exact Aisle and Bin for every.single.item at your local IKEA.
 I mean, it doesn’t get much easier than that.